-On today’s date in 1873, widespread panic erupted after the failure of the brokerage firm Jay Cooke & Co., resulting in a five-year depression across much of North America.
+On today’s date in 1873, widespread panic erupted after bankruptcy was declared by the brokerage firm Jay Cooke and Co., resulting in a five-year depression across much of North America.

-Jay Cooke, the bank’s founder, was attempting to compete with the Canadian Pacific Railway by having his railway enter Canadian territory, meddling with Canadian politics, which was apprehensive to encroaching U.S. business interests at this time.
+Jay Cooke, the bank’s founder, was attempting to compete with the Canadian Pacific Railway by having his railway enter Canadian territory.

 This somewhat meddling approach was met with apprehension in the Canadian political scene, which was sensitive to encroaching U.S. business interests following the American Civil War.

 As the U.S. began looking for opportunities to expand, Cooke focused his attention on resurrecting the NPR.
 He was able to successfully lobby U.S. Congress to facilitate his grand plan to finance the railway’s construction, and the first tracks of America’s second transcontinental railroad were laid; however, as construction continued, it became clear more money would be needed to cover rising costs.

 Cooke’s optimism for the costly project exceeded his firm’s ability to pay for it, leading to its failure.